 - Unplug unused small appliances.

 - Plug all small appliances into their proper wall outlet.

-How much does unplugging let you save really?
+How much does unplugging let you save, really?

 As established, you can save around $100 to $200 a year by unplugging unused appliances.
 But of course, this is a case-to-case basis!
 Every home is different.
-But, to make things clearer: any electric device that utilizes a wattage of 1, such as your coffee machine, adds up to $1 rise in electric bill per year.
-That doesn’t seem much, but just count how many small appliances you have at home and estimate!
+But, to make things clearer: any electric device that utilizes a wattage of 1, such as your coffee machine, adds up to a $1 rise in an electric bill per year.
+That doesn’t seem much, but count how many small appliances you have at home and estimate!
 It might not be so small after all.

 Electricity usage of Keurig